acelords/generators/README.md

-acelords:make-channel           Create a new AceLords project channel class acelords:make-command           Create a new AceLords project command acelords:make-controller        Create a new AceLords project controller class acelords:make-event             Create a new AceLords project event class acelords:make-facade            Create a new AceLords project facade class acelords:make-filter            Create a new AceLords project filter class
+acelords:make-channel           Create a new AceLords project channel class acelords:make-command           Create a new AceLords project command acelords:make-controller        Create a new AceLords project controller class acelords:make-controller --api  Create a new AceLords project controller class containing only the api methods acelords:make-controller --repo Create a new AceLords project controller class based on a model repository acelords:make-event             Create a new AceLords project event class acelords:make-facade            Create a new AceLords project facade class acelords:make-filter            Create a new AceLords project filter class